• Skip to primary navigation

 Know Your Customers

 If you don’t know your target audience, your entire funnel won’t work right.
-You need to understand your customer’s perspectives and what would make them join your funnel.
+Why?
+Because your marketing efforts will be directed toward this group of people.

 Start with your current customers, if you have any.
-Think about what products are the most popular and how those customers found you or your products.
-You can send a survey to each paying customer to get those answers.
+Think about the most popular products and how those customers found them.
+You can send a survey to each paying customer to get answers.

 That way, you’ll be able to understand the customer journey.
 Now, customer journeys may vary from person to person based on their background.
 But knowing the journey that most people take to buy from you can help.